Table of Contents

 alt text

-• Motion tracking: provided by the frame player, the blue sphere is the XR Origin, and the blue cone represents the user's position.
+• Motion tracking: Provided by the frame player, the blue sphere is the XR Origin, and the blue cone represents the user's position.

-Start the tool
+Starting the tool

 Click the button at the top of the tool to start it.
-Pressing this button has the same effect as directly pressing the button on the Unity toolbar.
+Pressing this button has the same effect as pressing the button on the Unity toolbar.

 alt text

-Control EIF playback
+Controlling EIF playback

 alt text